lubgade/Movie-Trailer-Website/README.md

 ## Usage

 To run the application, open `entertainment_center.py` module using IDLE or from terminal
 `python entertainment_center.py`.
-This will generate an `Movie Trailers.html` file in the browser.
+This will generate a `Movie Trailers.html` file in the browser.

 #### Modules